SalesConnection/Caction-Support/docs/Check_Pending_Data.md

 ## How to Check Pending Data?

-Pending data is usually used to check if the user complained the comment been showing pending for a long time in job details page, there’s where support will require staff to take screenshot from pending data so the team can check on it.
+Revise to this: Pending data is usually used to check if a user has informed that a comment has been showing as pending for a long time in job details page.
+In such cases, support team will require user to take screenshot of the pending data so the team can check on it.
 (As shown below)

    <p align="center">
       <img src="img/Pending_Data_Problem.png" alt="Pending Data Problem" width="280" height="550">